gathuku/blog/content/posts/gem-cache-in-docker.md

 ```

 ### Conclusion
-We this set up you are able cache gems.
-This helps alot in saving time.
+We this set up you can cache gems.
+This helps a lot in saving time.